Microsoft Azure Logo

 Azure Logo 2020-present

 The updated logo is shaped like a wide azure triangular ribbon.
 One side is straight, and the other is curved.
-This sign demonstrates the flexibility of adapting the program to clients’ needs.
-Moreover, the part bent inward makes the graphic sign look like the letter “A” from the word Azure: it replaces its crossbar.
+This sign demonstrates the program’s flexibility in adapting to clients’ needs.
+Moreover, the inward-facing part makes the graphic sign look like the letter “A” in the word Azure, replacing its crossbar.
 In this way, Microsoft emphasizes the relationship of its application with the Fluent Design System service.
 All corners of the emblem are rounded.
 The inner planes are colored dark blue; the outer ones are blue.
-In the very center is a tall white triangle formed by joining the three edges of the tape.
+In the center is a tall white triangle formed by joining the three edges of the tape.

 Font and Colors